Analysis | Perhaps Dr. Seuss wasn’t a First Amendment tipping-point after all

 There were already numerous examples of this occurring, from a sweeping list of purportedly dubious books distributed in Texas (leading to the removal of books from library shelves for “review”) to an explicit call to burn books in Virginia.
 In total, the ALA recorded more than 270 books that were targeted in 2021, including more than 230 challenges in the last four months of the year.
 Meanwhile, more than a dozen states have passed laws targeting purported elements of “critical race theory.”

 Those efforts continue apace.
-A month ago, Florida Gov. Ron DeSantis (R) announced legislation centered on the issue — the “Stop Woke Act” — by claiming that he was upholding the vision of Martin Luther King Jr.
+A month ago, Florida Gov. Ron DeSantis (R) announced legislation centered on the issue — the “Stop WOKE Act” — by claiming that he was upholding the vision of the Rev. Martin Luther King Jr.

 “You think about what MLK stood for,” he said.
-“He said he didn’t want people judged on the color of their skin, but on the content of their character.
+“He said he didn’t want people judged on the color of their skin but on the content of their character.
 You listen to some of these people nowadays, they don’t talk about that.”

 There is certainly robust irony in oversimplifying and misrepresenting King’s views of race to pass a law restricting how race can be taught.
 There is also irony in DeSantis endorsing legislation that imposes speech-centered restrictions on businesses, given his investment in touting Florida as a state of robust freedom — at least where coronavirus restrictions are concerned.

 Legislation recently approved by a legislative panel in the state (and supported by DeSantis) does exactly that.
-If passed, it would classify as “discrimination based on race, color, sex, or national origin” any mandated instruction from employers that “espouses, promotes, advances, inculcates, or compels such individual to believe” one of a series of unusual claims, like that members of one race are inherently morally superior to members of other races or that someone of a race “bears responsibility for, or should be discriminated against or receive adverse treatment because of actions committed in the past by other members of the same race.”
+If passed, it would classify as “discrimination based on race, color, sex, or national origin” any mandated instruction from employers that “espouses, promotes, advances, inculcates, or compels such individual to believe” one of a series of unusual claims — such as that members of one race are inherently morally superior to members of other races, or that someone of a race “bears responsibility for, or should be discriminated against or receive adverse treatment because of actions committed in the past by other members of the same race.”
 Similar prohibitions apply to school curriculums.
 It’s all very clumsy, in the way of proposed legislation, but it’s clear in its intent: In Florida, you’re not allowed to do the things Fox News says Democrats and Black people do.

 Look where we ended up.
-A political faction that spent March 2021 wailing about the purported threat Dr. Seuss posed to speech and open discussion in the United States transitioned into a faction that advocated restrictions on the availability of particular books or lines of argument and instruction.
-We shouldn’t assume that a handful of effort to ban books are representative of a general consensus, though Fox News’s silence on the issue (particularly relative to its Seussathon) is noteworthy.
-But the idea that the left is trying to mandate a particular worldview and, therefore, that the state should intervene to prevent promulgation of that worldview would certainly seem to be the sort of thing that the right would find offensive in a different context.
+A political faction that spent March 2021 wailing about Dr. Seuss and the purported threat to speech and open discussion in the United States transitioned into a faction that advocated restrictions on the availability of particular books or lines of argument and instruction.
+We shouldn’t assume that a handful of efforts to ban books are representative of a consensus, though Fox News’s silence on the issue (particularly relative to its Seussathon) is noteworthy.
+But the idea that the left is trying to mandate a particular worldview, and therefore that the state should intervene to prevent promulgation of that worldview, would certainly seem to be the sort of thing that the right would find offensive in a different context.

 I am not aware of any trickle-down effects from the decision to stop publishing a half-dozen Dr. Seuss books.